Rozen4334/Discord.Net.Extensions/README.md

 Inside the `DiscordFormattingExtensions` class a large amount of formatting extensions exists, allowing developers to customize messages with ease.

-### Factories
+### Builder Factories

 - `EmbedBuilderFactory`
 - `ComponentBuilderFactory`
 - `ModalBuilderFactory`

-> These factories generate actions based on the actions defined in `BuilderSettings`.
-View the [Samples](https://github.com/Rozen4334/Discord.Net.Extensions/tree/master/Samples/FactoryExample) for how to use it.
+> These factories generate builders based on the actions defined in `BuilderSettings`.
+View the [Samples](https://github.com/Rozen4334/Discord.Net.Extensions/tree/master/Samples) for how to use it.

 ## 💤 Rest